ribbon background

 AA is often referred to as “The 12 Step” program as it has 12 steps for achieving sobriety.
 These steps include a spiritual component and belief in a higher power.
 While many steps reference God, it is important to remember that God can be any higher power you believe in.
 The 12 steps are as follows:

-Step 1: We Admit We Were Powerless Over Alcohol and That Our Lives Have Become Unmanageable.
+Step 1: We Admit We Were Powerless Over Alcohol And That Our Lives Have Become Unmanageable

 The first step in recovery is admitting that there is a problem and that you need help.
 This step is also where we “hit bottom,” where we are at our lowest and most out of control with alcohol consumption.
 Hitting bottom is often the driving force that pushes people to seek AA.

-Step 2: Come to Believe That a Power Greater Than Us Could Restore Us to Sanity.
+Step 2: Come To Believe That A Power Greater Than Us Could Restore Us To Sanity.

 In this step, AA members surrender to a higher power.
 For some, this can mean a spiritual power like God.
 But this isn’t necessary.
 The power of the group itself is higher as well.
 In this way, people who belong to or have no faith at all can stand together in this step.

-Step 3: Decide To Turn Our Will and Our Lives Over To The Care of God, As We Understand Him.
+Step 3: Decide To Turn Our Will And Our Lives Over To The Care Of God, As We Understand Him.

 This step, first and foremost, calls for a willingness to change.
 It also requires a desire to remove the barriers from our lives that keep us disconnected from a higher power.
 It also asks us to begin to use our willpower in a way that aligns with our most authentic selves.

-Step 4: Make a Searching and Fearless Moral Inventory of Ourselves.
+Step 4: Make A Searching And Fearless Moral Inventory Of Ourselves.

 We can understand the why around drinking by taking an inventory of ourselves and our drinking patterns.
 From here, we can change ourselves to become more adaptable and less dependent on alcohol.

-Step 5: Admit To God, To Us, and To Another Human Being The Exact Nature of Our Wrongs.
+Step 5: Admit To God, To Us, And To Another Human Being The Exact Nature Of Our Wrongs.

 This step is often one of the most challenging steps for participants.
 But there is great healing in this step.
 It takes us out of isolation and into a connection state.
 This is where the group is beneficial.
 Group AA meetings provide a safe space for those struggling with alcohol to connect and share their experiences.

-Step 6: We Are Entirely Ready to Have God Remove All These Defects of Character.
+Step 6: We Are Entirely Ready To Have God Remove All These Defects Of Character.

 In this step, we ready ourselves for radical change.
 This step requires the belief that we can change our character through a higher power.
 This step also means putting character building ahead of what feels comfortable.